The left heart and exact hull of an additive regular category: The left t -structure and left heart

 \begin{remark} In \cite[Theorem~2.9]{Ogawa19}, Ogawa shows that $\smod(\EE)/\eff(\EE)\simeq \text{lex}(\EE)$ for any extriangulated category $\EE$ with weak kernels (any exact category is extriangulated in the sense of \cite{NakaokaPalu19}).
 In \cite[Theorem~6.11]{Fiorot19}, Fiorot shows that \Cref{Theorem:AlternativeDescriptionOfLeftHeart} holds for any ($n$-)quasi-abelian category $\EE$.
 Hence, for any quasi-abelian category $\EE$, we have the following equivalent characterizations of the left heart $\mathcal{LH}(\EE)$:

 where $Q_l(\EE)$ is the left abelian cover as defined in \cite{Rump01,Rump20}. \end{remark}

-\begin{example} \begin{enumerate} \item If $\EE$ is abelian, then the $\operatorname{t}$-structure given here is the standard $\operatorname{t}$-structure.
-The heart of the standard $\operatorname{t}$-structure is $\EE$ itself. \item If $\EE$ is quasi-abelian, then the $\operatorname{t}$-structure given here is the left $\operatorname{t}$-structure from \cite[Definition~1.2.18]{Schneiders99}.
-The heart of this $\operatorname{t}$-structure is called the left heart of $\EE$. \item If $\EE$ is equipped with the split conflation structure (thus, the only conflations are the split kernel-cokernel pairs), then $\D(\EE) = \K(\EE) \simeq \D(\smod \EE)$ where this last equivalence uses that objects in $\mod \EE$ have projective dimension at most two (as $\EE$ has kernels).
+\begin{example} \begin{enumerate} \item If $\EE$ is abelian, then the left $\operatorname{t}$-structure is the standard $\operatorname{t}$-structure; the heart of the standard $\operatorname{t}$-structure is $\EE$ itself. \item If $\EE$ is quasi-abelian, then the $\operatorname{t}$-structure given here is the left $\operatorname{t}$-structure from \cite[Definition~1.2.18]{Schneiders99}. \item If $\EE$ is equipped with the split conflation structure (thus, the only conflations are the split kernel-cokernel pairs), then $\D(\EE) = \K(\EE) \simeq \D(\smod \EE)$ where this last equivalence uses that objects in $\mod \EE$ have projective dimension at most two (as $\EE$ has kernels).
 The left $\operatorname{t}$-structure is the canonical $\operatorname{t}$-structure on $\D(\smod \EE)$.
 We see that the heart is equivalent to the category $\mod \EE$ of finitely presented functors (see also \Cref{Theorem:AlternativeDescriptionOfLeftHeart}). \end{enumerate} \end{example}